Referrals & Rebates - Medicare, Private Health & NDIS

 • Chronic Diseases Management Plan (CDMP)/Enhanced Primary Care Plan (EPC)/Team Care Arrangement (TCA) from your GP.
 This referral enables access to Medicare rebates for up to 5 visits per calendar year with the allied health professionals nominated in the plan.
 See Medicare requirements and details here.

-Referral to accredited Allied Health for Diagnosis and Management Planning Input -up to 4 rebates.
+Referral to accredited Allied Health for Developmental Diagnosis and Management Planning Input -up to 4 rebates.

 • -CND Complex Neurodevelopmental Disorders Scheme from your paediatrician or psychiatrist (must be claimed before your child turns 25 years of age).
 This referral enables access to Medicare rebates for up to 4 diagnosis/treatment planning sessions.